 ROLLERBALL was a film that seemed to come across the TV quite a lot when I was a child but frankly it seemed far too adult for me to understand and I didn't need a film to tell me football was a violent, icky business.
 Why bother criticizing our penchant for media violence with more violence?
 To know the answer you must understand the 70s, the last decade before cable TV and the VCR changed the fabric of American life.
 Prior to then there were only three major networks, plus PBS and a few local stations on the UHF antenna, and most of them signed off around four AM with the Star Spangled Banner.
-Football would dominate the ratings any night it was on - viewers almost had no other choice--especially if the principal breadwinner called the TV shots-- and because it was so universal it developed a dirty kind of bourgeois cache it doesn't have anymore.
-Once families had two TVs, VHS and cable, only the fans had to stick around.
-The intelligentsia moved on.
-ROLLERBALL had no choir left to preach to.
+Football would dominate the ratings any night it was on.
+Everyone in the family almost had no other choice but to watch it--especially if the principal breadwinner (the dad) called the TV shots-- and because it was so universal it developed a dirty kind of bourgeois cache it doesn't have anymore.
+Once families had two TVs, VHS and cable, only the dads stuck around.
+The intelligentsia moved upstairs to the other TV.
+Suddenly ROLLERBALL had no choir left to preach to.

-And anyway, it was hard to understand, part of the dramatic adult entertainment of its decade.
-It was low-key, and the inevitable cropping of the widescreen for TV made the sports action hard to keep track of, just a lot of 'half images,' the limitations of ariel TV (non-digital, often streaky) and the 'editing for television' effect further abstracted the story into oblivion.
-TV was no place for such a film.
+And anyway, it was hard to understand the appeal, of both football and ROLLERBALL on analog (square) TV, no matter how big the tube.
+Now they put a digital yellow line to mark first down and with the big HD widescreen I can finally at least figure out what's going on in a football game.
+But back in the day, sports movies and sports action was hard to keep track of, just a lot of 'half images,' and the 'editing for television' of the raucous sports movies of the day further abstracted the story into oblivion.
+TV was no place for ROLLERBALL.
 If you wanted the real flavor of caustic satire about the NFL and glorification of macho violence, you needed to get a babysitter for my brother and I and go out to the cinema.

-One of the big novels of the era was a savage insider tale of drugs, sex, and violence in the NFL called NORTH DALLAS FORTY, which in 1979 was made into a very popular movie with Nick Nolte-- then a young hunk who'd rose to fame via an early mini-series called RICH MAN POOR MAN (1976 - above right).
-Nolte wore a big 'stache in NORTH DALLS FORTY like Burt Reynolds, then the #1 box office star in the country thanks to the huge popularity of SMOKEY AND THE BANDIT (also 1976), which singlehandedly launched a craze for all things trucker-related: CB radios, diners, cowboy boots, biker bar brawls, convoys, sexy hitchhikers, jugs and speed.
-Now I can re-examine these films from time's sweet retro distance and what I especially find healthy about NORTH DALLAS FORTY-driven sports satire popularity is the irreverent amount of sex and drugs involved vs. the sanctimonious, sober, overcoming-all-odds feel-goodism and urine tests in today's editions.
+Now I can re-examine these films from time's sweet retro distance and what I especially find healthy about NORTH DALLAS FORTY-driven sports satire popularity is the irreverent amount of sex and drugs involved vs. the sanctimonious, sober, overcoming-all-odds feel-good sober tedium in today's editions.
 Burt Reynolds' roster of characters may have been smarmy shitkickers at times but they were goddamned men.
 They weren't going to piss in a cup for you or anyone else.
 Even the kids got a version of this fuck you to niceness in our own sports satire, BAD NEWS BEARS (also 1976).

 But for ROLLERBALL, director Norman Jewison is clearly aiming for something loftier.
 Jeff Kuykendall theorizes Jewison was trying to ape Stanley Kubrick and turn the film into a kind of Clockwork Football:

-And you can see the fundamental difference between today's and yesterday's sports movies with the remakes: The remake of BEARS loses the bulk of the profanity, smoking and drinking, which mind you in the original was done by the kids.
-Boy-man Adam Sandler replaces macho man Burt Reynolds in the remake of YARD.... so, a lot has frickin' changed.
+And you can see the fundamental difference between today's and yesterday's sports movies with the remakes: The remake of BEARS loses the bulk of the profanity, smoking and drinking (so I hear), which mind you in the original was done by the kids.
+Boy-man Adam Sandler replaces macho man Burt Reynolds in the remake of YARD, the remake of ROLELRBALL is a co-ed affair set more or less in the modern era on a sleazy Eastern European underground circuit.... so, a lot has frickin' changed.
 Sports movies are still semi-big today, but less semi-tough.
-The big heroes are less likely to be seen bedding numerous hotties and snorting coke and more likely to be seen crying at bedsides of little dying kids, or scraping themselves up from poor neighborhoods and being watched over by magical sober godparents.
+The heroes are less likely to be seen bedding numerous hotties and snorting coke and more likely to be seen crying at bedsides of little dying kids, or scraping themselves up from poor neighborhoods and being watched over by magical sober godparents.
 You know, like they did in the 40s, with the Catholic Legion of Decency breathing down their necks.

 In the 70s, you had games like this:

-As tough a warrior as he is you can tell Caan's not very bright, like the kid who'd rather kill all his friends than let them play while he has to go into dinner.
+As tough a warrior as he is, you can tell Caan's not very bright; he's like the kid who'd rather kill all his friends than let them play while he has to go into dinner.
 He mopes around at libraries and computer desks trying to get some books about the corporations but none are forthcoming.
 He really can't understand the motives of the corporation!
 He's OLD!
 Dude, why can't they just say it to his face.
-Caan's kind of grandiose behavior wouldn't fly in Hollywood no matter how many millions he was worth and in is in the end self-justifying, ample proof that the corporation had the right idea.
+Caan's kind of grandiose behavior wouldn't fly in Hollywood no matter how many millions he was worth.

 So what does it all mean.
-Yes the film is still pretty boring, but I managed to get through the 1975 ROLLERBALL yesterday during a TCM screening by keeping myself busy with chores while watching, and recalling seeing it on TV while similarly bored as a kid with my dad.
-In honor of him I constantly mentioned aloud the names of all the classical music dirges being played by Andre Previn's orchestra on the soundtrack, and my subsequent drug experience allowed me to understand the goofy chilled-out attitudes of the partiers, but most of all I liked the final ending, where we see Jonathan slowly skating around the corpse-strewn arena in a series of twisted freeze-frame close-ups, his face unrecognizably distorted, as if all the violence and death around him was something he'd been waiting for all this time, so he could devolve into a chicken killer rabid dog.
-This is a man who will always be the last one standing, a veritable Horatio holding the Hamlet head of dystopia in his hands as it dies, but then morphing into Roy Batty crushing the head of Tyrell.
+Yes, the original film is still pretty boring, but I managed to get through it yesterday, due to nostalgia (recalling seeing it on TV while similarly bored as a kid with my dad) and the new widescreen HD TV I got.
+In honor of my dad I constantly mentioned aloud the names of all the classical music dirges being played by Andre Previn's orchestra on the soundtrack, and my subsequent drug experience allowed me to understand the goofy chilled-out attitudes of the partiers, but most of all I liked the final ending, where we see Jonathan slowly skating around the corpse-strewn arena in a series of twisted freeze-frame close-ups, his face unrecognizably distorted, as if all the violence and death around him was something he'd been waiting for all this time, so he could devolve into a rabid dog.
+This is a man who will always be the last one standing, a veritable Horatio holding the Hamlet head of dystopia in his hands as it dies, but then morphing into Roy Batty crushing the skull of his maker.

-The trouble is, nothing's ventured or gained in ROLLERBALL, just the half-baked aspirations to find out the obvious by a dimwitted killer, and a gentle corporation just trying to hang onto its ratings as an aged prima donna tries to keep playing a young man's game.
+Trouble is, nothing's ventured or gained in ROLLERBALL, just the half-baked aspirations of a dimwitted chicken killer to find out the obvious by a dimwitted killer, and a gentle corporation just trying to hang onto its ratings as an aged prima donna tries to keep playing a young man's game.
 Based on the level of drug-free helicopter parenting done by the nanny state over today's athletes, the corporate masters in ROLLERBALL seem now to be the good guys.
 As Houseman's shadowy corporate ruler notes of Caan's mustached sidekick after the opening game, "You rolled, you really rolled."
 He sure did.
 Anyone try to roll like that now, boom!
 Tested positive for MDMA and out of the game!
 I say a corporation that doles out drugs and applauds all the things they profess to loathe is A-OK with me.
 So roll on, Big Daddy, roll on!
-You may have been druggy and sinister but you were part of that last gasp of cinema--the era before STAR WARS changed the landscape forever--when adult science fiction didn't mean just raunchy, but mature.
+You may have been druggy and sinister but you were part of that last gasp of cinema--the era before STAR WARS changed the landscape forever--when adult science fiction knew that being raunchy and excessive was actually mature.